alexcarron/rock-estore/docs/DesignDoc.md

 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._

+This project involves building an e-store platform for selling rocks.
+They're are two main user groups.

+#### E-Store Owners
+Small business owners specializing in selling rocks who require a customized e-store for their business

+They're user goals are to...
+- Manage rock inventory.
+- Have authentication for accessing the platform.
+- Add, remove, and edit rock products.
+- Ensure persistent data storage to reflect changes made by users.

+#### Customers
+Users interested in purchasing rocks from the e-store

+They're user goals are to...
+- View a list of available rocks.
+- Search for specific types of rocks.
+- Add or remove rocks from the shopping cart.
+- Complete purchases securely through checkout.

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._